Alexsoup97/WordSearchSolver/README.md

 # WordSearchSolver

-A wordsearch solver that reads a java a file and returns a completed word search in HTML
+A wordsearch solver that reads a text file and returns a completed word search in HTML